Quirktree/info314-website/docs/assignments/pi-setup.md

 !!! bug "Missing features in Windows SSH"
     The `ssh-keygen -R` feature isn't present before Windows 10 1809.
 If you are still running an older version of Windows, you will have to locate `known_hosts` within the `.ssh` configuration directory and remove the line indicated by the warning message.

+### Wireless Network is Disabled

+Check the state of your wireless network interface using the `rfkill list`.
+If a soft-block is listed for `wlan0`, it's likely that you skipped one or more previous steps.
+Double-check your [wireless locale](#set-the-wireless-network-locale) and use rfkill to [enable your interface](#enable-the-wireless-interface).

 ### Permission Denied Errors

 When we're performing system and network administration, we are often in need of **root** privileges.
 Running an administrative command without the appropriate privileges will result in a permissions-related error.

 By default, the **pi** user is restricted in which parts of the system it can read and modify (Linux is heavily user-based in it's permissions model); however, the user is permitted to elevate itself to the admin level with `sudo` when it is necessary to perform privileged commands.